Memory refresh: Pseudostatic DRAM

+Refresh operation

-Usually the refresh circuitry consists of a refresh counter which contains the address of the row to be refreshed which is applied to the chip's row address lines, and a timer that increments the counter to step through the rows.
+Usually, the refresh circuitry consists of a refresh counter which contains the address of the row to be refreshed, which is applied to the chip's row address lines, and a timer that increments the counter to step through the rows.
 This counter may be part of the memory controller circuitry or on the memory chip itself.
 Two scheduling strategies have been used: